sahilfaizal01/Build_LLM/README.md

-# BtLM - A tiny LLM from Scratch
+# tLM - A tiny LLM from Scratch

 An implementation of GPT-style LLM Model with 20M parameters from scratch using PyTorch in Python